 Nutrition

-Lightly whisk two large eggs in a small bowl.
+Prepare the eggs and breadcrumbs: Lightly whisk 2 large eggs in a small bowl.
 In a separate small bowl, combine ½ cup breadcrumbs, ½ cup grated Parmesan, ½ tsp garlic powder, ½ tsp onion powder, ½ tsp Italian seasoning, ¼ tsp salt, and ¼ tsp pepper.
 Pre-mixing these ingredients helps them incorporate more evenly into the meat without having to overmix the meat.

-Divide and shape the meat mixture into 24 meatballs.
-The easiest way to divide the mixture evenly is to first divide it into four equal portions.
-Divide each of those in half to make eight equal-sized pieces.
-Finally, divide each of the eight sections into three meatballs.
+Shape into meatballs: Divide and shape the meat mixture into 24 meatballs.
+The easiest way to divide the mixture evenly is to first divide it into 4 equal portions.
+Divide each of those in half to make 8 equal-sized pieces.
+Finally, divide each of the 8 sections into 3 meatballs.

-Add half of the meatballs to the slow cooker in a single layer, then cover with half of a 24oz. jar of marinara sauce.
-Add the rest of the meatballs in a second layer and pour the rest of the jar of sauce over top, making sure all the meatballs are covered in sauce.
+Add half of the meatballs to the slow cooker in a single layer, then cover with half of the marinara sauce.
+Add the rest of the meatballs in a second layer and pour the rest of the sauce over top, making sure all the meatballs are covered in sauce.

-Place the lid on the slow cooker and cook on high for three hours or low for six hours.
+Cook the meatballs: Place the lid on the slow cooker and cook on high for 3 hours or low for 6 hours.

-To make the meatball subs, preheat the oven to 350°F. Place your buns on a baking sheet or in a baking dish.
-Fill each bun with three meatballs and spoon some of the sauce over top.
+Make the subs: Preheat the oven to 350°F. Place your buns on a baking sheet or in a baking dish.
+Fill each bun with three meatballs and spoon some of the sauce over the top.

 Top each sub with a little shredded mozzarella.